catalyst-offgrid/MTF_Nigeria/README.md

 # MTF_Nigeria
-MTF module charts and data cleaning for Nigeria.
+MTF module charts and data cleaning for Nigeria